-Attempts at third Written in the past visit/issue key ideas in the all the reader's person writing. tense.
-Organised into newspaper. newspaper's questions. e.g. The man was Main ideas paragraphs Who, what, layout features.
-The writer run over. organised in groups. denoted by where, when and Paragraphs understands the Beginning Using sequencing time/place. why information developed with impact and thinks describes what techniques - time Topic sentences. is clear to prioritised about the happened related words.
+Attempts at third Written in the past visit/issue key ideas in the all the reader's person writing. e.g. The man was tense.
+Main ideas Organised into paragraphs newspaper.
+Who, what, newspaper's layout features. questions.
+The writer run over. organised in groups. denoted by where, when and Paragraphs understands the Beginning describes what Using sequencing techniques - time time/place.
+Topic sentences. why information is clear to developed with prioritised impact and thinks about the happened related words.
 Some newspaper orientate the information into response.
-A photo with a layout features reader. columns.
-Information is caption. included.
-Paragraphs Subheadings are prioritised A bold eye- organised used as an according to catching correctly into key organisational importance and a headline. ideas. device. frame of All newspaper Formal language response set up layout features used throughout for the reply. included. to engage the Headlines include Bold eye-catching reader. puns. headline which Quotations are includes succinct/emotive. alliteration.
-Story Orally saying or Beginning or end Sentences Time and place Link between Sequence of plot The story is well • writing stories of of narrative organised are referenced to opening and may be disrupted constructed and others and their signalled e.g. one chronologically guide the reader resolution Links for effect e.g. raises intrigue. own. day Ideas indicated by time through the text between flashback Dialogue is used Understanding grouped together related words e.g. e.g. in the sentences help to Opening and to move the through tales for similarity. finally morning navigate the resolution shape action on who toolkit that there Attempts at third Divisions in Organised into reader from one the story heighten is a character, person writing. narrative may be paragraphs e.g. idea to the next Structural empathy for setting, problem e.g. The wolf was marked by When she arrived e.g. contrasts in features of central character and finally a hiding. sections/paragraphs at the bear's mood angry narrative are Deliberate solution (fiction).
+A photo with a caption. layout features included. reader.
+Paragraphs columns.
+Subheadings are Information is prioritised caption.
+A bold eye- organised used as an according to catching headline. correctly into key ideas. organisational device. importance and a frame of meddinie.
+All newspaper layout features Formal language used throughout response set up for the reply. included. to engage the Headlines include Bold eye-catching headline which reader.
+Quotations are puns. includes alliteration. succinct/emotive.
+Story Orally saying or Beginning or end Sentences Time and place Link between Sequence of plot The story is well writing stories of others and their of narrative signalled e.g. one organised chronologically are referenced to guide the reader opening and resolution Links may be disrupted for effect e.g. constructed and raises intrigue. own. day Ideas indicated by time through the text between flashback Dialogue is used Understanding grouped together related words e.g. e.g. in the sentences help to Opening and to move the through tales for similarity. finally morning navigate the resolution shape action on who toolkit that there Attempts at third Divisions in Organised into reader from one the story heighten is a character, person writing. narrative may be paragraphs e.g. idea to the next Structural empathy for setting, problem e.g. The wolf was marked by When she arrived e.g. contrasts in features of central character and finally a hiding. sections/paragraphs at the bear's mood angry narrative are Deliberate solution (fiction).
 Written in the Connections house. mother, included e.g. ambiguity is set appropriate between sentences disheartened Jack up in the mind of tense. (mainly refer to characters Cohesion is Paragraphs repetition for the reader until consistent) e.g. e.g. Peter and Jane/ strengthened organised effect later in the text Goldilocks was they through correctly to build Paragraphs varied Jack is Connections relationships up to key event in length and between sentences between Repetition structure. indicate extra characters e.g. avoided through Pronouns used to information e.g. but Jack, his, his using different hide the doer of they got bored or mother, her sentence the action e.g. it indicate concurrent structures and crept into the events e.g. as they ellipsis. woods. were waiting.